 Trade Accounts Receivable, Net - Trade accounts receivable are initially recorded at their net collectible amount and are generally recorded at the time the revenue from the sales transaction is recorded.
 We evaluate the collectibility of our receivables based on historical experience and current and forecasted economic conditions based on management's judgment.
 Additionally, receivables are written off to bad debt when management makes a final determination of uncollectibility.
-Allowance for credit losses was \$10 million and \$12 million at June 30, 2022 and 2021, respectively.
+Allowance for credit losses was \$32 million and \$10 million at June 30, 2023 and 2022, respectively.
+The increase in the allowance for credit losses from the June 30, 2022 amount is primarily due to the Acquisition.